 When lines intersect, the measures of the angles on opposite sides of the intersection are equal; these angles are called vertical angles.
-All of the angles labeled x have equal measures, and all of the angles labeled y have equal measures.
+All of the angles labelled x have equal measures, and all of the angles labelled y have equal measures.

 The measures of the angles on the same side of a line, represented as x and y, must add up to 180 degrees; these are called supplementary angles.